HeronErin/rug-clone/README.md

 (at your option) any later version.
 See the full text of the [GNU LGPL][lgpl] and [GNU GPL][gpl] for details.

-## Basic use

 [Documentation][rug] for this crate is available.
-This crate requires rustc version 1.18.0.
 This crate depends on the low-level bindings in the [`gmp-mpfr-sys`][sys] crate, which provides Rust FFI bindings for:

 * the [GNU Multiple Precision Arithmetic Library][gmp] (GMP),
 * the [GNU MPFR Library][mpfr], a library for multiple-precision